LunaSare/spring2023-data-science/computer-setup.md

 ### R

 Download and install the [R base system](http://cran.rstudio.com/).
-We recommend you use the [R studio](http://www.rstudio.com/products/rstudio/download/) to work with the base system.
+We recommend you use [R studio](http://www.rstudio.com/products/rstudio/download/) to work with the base system.

 ### Git